Christian Ehrhoff: Germany (1999–2003)

 After playing in the junior system of the Krefeld Pinguine, Ehrhoff signed a professional contract with the team in 1999, at the age of 17.
 He debuted in nine games with Krefeld in Germany's premiere Deutsche Eishockey Liga (DEL), while primarily playing with EV Duisburg of the third-tier Oberliga on loan.
 Over the course of the season, he practiced mornings with Krefeld and evenings with Duisburg.
 He finished his first professional season with 15 points in 41 games with Duisburg and a goal in nine games for Krefeld.
 The following season, he joined Krefeld full-time and had 14 points in 58 games for the team in addition to three points in six games with Duisburg.
-After the conclusion of the season, Ehrhoff was selected 106th overall in the 2001 NHL Entry Draft by the San Jose Sharks.
+After the conclusion of the season, Ehrhoff was selected 106th overall in the 2001 NHL entry draft by the San Jose Sharks.
 One of three Germans selected by the Sharks in the draft, Ehrhoff was happy to be taken by the team, as they also had another German, Marco Sturm, on their roster at the time.

 Ehrhoff attended the Sharks' subsequent training camp following the draft, but was returned to Germany as an early cut on 11 September 2001.
 Continuing to play for Krefeld, he notched 24 points in 46 games.
 Despite impressing with his skating and offensive skills at the Sharks' 2002 training camp, he was returned to Krefeld for the second straight year.
 After notching a German career-high 27 points in 48 games in 2002–03, Ehrhoff helped Krefeld win a German championship in his final season with the club.
-He recorded nine points in the post-season.
+He recorded nine points in the postseason.